smlbrd/a12p-app/README.md

-# Apprenticeship Coin API
+# Apprenticeship Coin App

-This is a RESTful API designed to manage apprenticeship coins, their completion status and their associated duties.
+This app is designed to manage apprenticeship coins, their completion status and their associated duties.

 ## Features

+The application allows a user to view coin progress.

+## API

-This API supports full CRUD (Create, Read, Update, Delete) operations for coins:
+The API supports full CRUD (Create, Read, Update, Delete) operations for coins:

 - List all available coins: `GET /coins`
 - Get details of a specific coin: `GET /coins/:id`